Babylon is Fallen in the Judgment Hour

 More and more ways and methods had to be invented to attain enough Sanctification (with the help of the Holy Spirit of course!) so that they could pray the prayer of the Pharisee "I thank Thee, God, that I am not like other men...".
 These methods found their ultimate expression in the teaching of Purgatory to burn away (purge) sin that remained in the believer.
 "Surely", they thought, "God could not allow anyone into Heaven who had any sin remaining in one's character!"

 The Protestant Reformation began by re-establishing the primacy of Justification over Sanctification.
 Men can now rest their assurance of eternal life upon a finished work of righteousness that is imputed to them in Christ Jesus (Justification), not upon an unfinished, lifelong work of righteousness that is imparted to them by the Holy Spirit (Sanctification).
 The word of God affirms the teaching of both Justification and Sanctification, but Justification must always be the "root" of our confidence with God, not Sanctification which is the "fruit" of our being accepted before the holiness of God.

-Keeping the Sabbath day holy is God's will, but this will not save anyone who does not see that the Sabbath Day is the sign of the rest we have, not only in the finished work of creation, but in the finished work of Jesus upon the cross and the "righteousness which is by faith". (see Hebrews 4)
+Keeping the Ten Commandments and the Sabbath day holy is God's will, but this will not save anyone who does not see that the Sabbath Day is the sign of the rest we have, not only in the finished work of creation, but in the finished work of Jesus upon the cross on "Good Friday" and the "righteousness which is by faith".